cloudnativedevelopment/welcome-double/README.md

 ## Known issues

-- If you terminate the execution of any of the `cnd up` commands, you will need to kill both of them, execute `cnd down`, and execute `cnd up` again in one of the folders (or on both of them)

 - Wait for `cnd up` commands to finish before executing a new `cnd up` command in a different container.

+- If you terminate the execution of any of the `cnd up` commands, you will need to kill both of them, execute `cnd down`, and execute `cnd up` again on both folders, one at a time.